Conveniently located to serve The Woodlands, Houston, and Shenandoah

 The Best Candidates for a Breast Lift

-A breast lift can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
+A breast lift can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal or cause other people to treat you differently.
 Before you decide to have surgery, think carefully about your expectations and discuss them with your surgeon.

+The Woodlands is a great place to consider a mastopexy.
 The best candidates for mastopexy are healthy, emotionally stable women who are realistic about what the surgery can accomplish.
 The best breast lift results are usually achieved in women with small sagging breasts.
 Breasts of any size can be lifted, but the results may not last as long in heavy breasts.

 Many women seek mastopexy because pregnancy and nursing have left them with stretched skin and less volume in their breasts.
 However, if you’re planning to have more children, it may be a good idea to postpone your breast lift.
-While there are no special risks that affect future pregnancies (for example, mastopexy usually doesn’t interfere with breast-feeding), pregnancy is likely to stretch your breasts again and offset the results of the procedure.
+While there are no special risks that affect future pregnancies (for example, mastopexy usually doesn’t interfere with breastfeeding), pregnancy is likely to stretch your breasts again and offset the results of the procedure.